Paranormal Activity 4

-Paranormal Activity 4 is a 2012 American found footage supernatural horror film directed by Henry Joost and Ariel Schulman and written by Christopher Landon, from a story by Chad Feehan.
-It is the fourth installment in the Paranormal Activity series, and a sequel to Paranormal Activity 2.
-The film features Katie Featherston, who starred in the first film.
-It was released by Paramount Pictures in theaters and IMAX on October 17, 2012, in the United Kingdom and on October 19, 2012, in the United States.
+Paranormal Activity 4 is a 2012 American found footage supernatural horror film directed by Henry Joost and Ariel Schulman and written by Christopher Landon.
+It is the fourth in the Paranormal Activity film series.
+The film stars Kathryn Newton, Matt Shively, Aiden Lovekamp, Brady Allen, Stephen Dunham, Alexondra Lee, and Katie Featherston, who reprises her role as Katie.

+Set in 2011 in Henderson, Nevada, the film follows teenager Alex Nelson as she documents increasingly violent paranormal activity after a boy from the neighboring house begins staying with her family, with the disturbances linked to the events of the earlier films.
+The film incorporates consumer technology such as Skype and an Xbox Kinect camera into its found-footage format.

+Paranormal Activity 4 was released in the United States on October 19, 2012, by Paramount Pictures.
+Made on a budget of $5 million, it grossed $143 million and received mixed reviews from critics.
+It was followed by Paranormal Activity: The Marked Ones (2014).

 Plot

 On October 9, 2006, Kristi Rey and her husband Daniel are killed by her demon-possessed sister Katie, who then abducts Kristi's one-year-old son, Hunter.
 The only survivor was Ali, Daniel's daughter, who was on a school trip.
 The police are still unable to find Katie and Hunter.
+(Note: As depicted in Paranormal Activity 2 (2010).)

 In November 2011, Alex Nelson is living in a wealthy suburb of Henderson, Nevada with her father Doug, mother Holly, and six-year-old brother Wyatt.
 Alex records footage with a laptop webcam before Alex and her boyfriend Ben set up cameras all over the house after many strange occurrences, which escalate into several cars parked outside a neighbor's house, and objects such as chandeliers, kitchen knives, the family car, and garage doors becoming sentient.

 The neighbor has a son, Robbie, who stays at the Nelsons' home while his mother is hospitalized.
 Wyatt tells Alex about Robbie's imaginary friend Toby, and Alex finds Robbie in a closet saying "He doesn't like you watching us".
 Wyatt also tells Alex and Ben about meeting "him", revealing a green symbol on his back identical to an ancient Hittite symbol, one that would prepare a victim for demonic possession.
 They learn that the possession ritual requires a virgin blood sacrifice.

 It is then revealed that Robbie's mother is actually Katie.
 She tells Wyatt that he and Robbie were adopted and that his other family needs him back.
 He argues with an unseen, unheard presence about his true name, declaring, "My name is not Hunter!".
+(Note: Wyatt is Hunter, while Robbie is a messenger for the coven.
+The circumstances of Hunter's adoption by the Nelsons are not explained.)